 Employees & Travelers

-This is how Cheap Campervans maximizes cleanliness of its employees and travelers.
+This is how Cheap Campervans maximizes the cleanliness of its employees and travelers.

 - Employees wash hands after each customer